 It goes without saying that seatbelts have saved countless lives since their inception.
 However, that doesn’t mean you can’t suffer injuries in an accident when you are wearing one.
 In fact, it is often the case that a seatbelt contributes to the cause of injury in some way.
 This is especially true when it comes to many back injuries that are treated after an auto accident.

-When you are in a vehicle travelling at any considerable speed and become involved in an accident, it’s almost impossible to escape without injuries.
-Even if you are in a stopped vehicle which is hit in an auto accident there is a good chance that you will suffer from whiplash at the very least.
+When you are in a vehicle traveling at any considerable speed and become involved in an accident, it’s almost impossible to escape without injuries.
+Even if you are in a stopped vehicle that is hit in an auto accident there is a good chance that you will suffer from whiplash at the very least.

 Momentum in Auto Accidents

 Momentum isn’t completely negated by wearing a seatbelt.
 When your vehicle is hit by another vehicle, you will be thrown forward or to the side, depending on the angles and speeds involved in the accident.
 There is absolutely nothing you can do to stop this momentum from occurring, except to reduce the effect by wearing a seatbelt.